Download the COAR Articles of Association.

 § 2 Aims, Objectives, and Common Public Interest of the Association

-- conducting projects as contracting party which are supported resp. funded by third parties and which pursue the statutory aims of the association.
+f) conducting projects as contracting party which are supported resp. funded by third parties, as far as the statutory aims of the association are directly pursued thereby.

-2. The association does not act on its own behalf; it does not pursue goals which primarily serve its own interests.
+2. The association acts selflessly; it does not pursue aims which primarily serve its own interests.

 3. Finances of the Association may be used for statutory purposes only.
 The members accrue no benefit from the finances of the association.